Nemzzz: 2023–2024: Do Not Disturb

-In October 2023, Nemzzz released the track "Money and Vibes"bajs, the first single to his debut mixtape.
+In October 2023, Nemzzz released the track "Money and Vibes," the first single to his debut mixtape.
 He followed up with the track "8AM In Manny" in November, which gained him a cosign from Drake.
 Another song, "Therapy", was released in December.
 In February 2024, the mixtape Do Not Disturb was announced alongside the release of the single "L's".
 The track "PTSD" was released in the same month.
 On 15 March 2024, Do Not Disturb was released with features from Luciano and JayG.
 Three days later, a deluxe edition with additional features from K-Trap, Headie One, and Lil Yachty released.
 The mixtape debuted at number 17 on the UK Albums Chart, number one on the UK R&B Albums Chart, number 3 on the UK Independent Albums Chart, number 129 on the Belgium Albums chart, number 81 on the Irish Albums Chart, number 3 on the Scottish Albums Chart, number 38 on the Official New Zealand Music Chart, number 99 on the Associação Fonográfica Portuguesa chart and number 69 on the Swiss Hitparade chart.

 On 16 May 2024, Nemzzz released the single "ATM".
 It was followed by "WYA" the following month, and then "Escape" in July.
 In September 2024, Nemzzz released his On The Radar Freestyle.
 In the same month, he featured on the UK remix of A Boogie Wit da Hoodie's single "Body" and on the remix of "Beckham" by Dee Billz.
 On 17 October 2024, the single "Evicted" released.
 On 13 November 2024 he featured on the single "Spinnin" with Australian drill collective Onefour.
 The following month, he released the single "Us vs Them".